This is the BEST Gluten-Free Pecan Pie recipe ever! Flaky buttery crust with a rich brown butter, honey maple filling, and no corn syrup!

 - Flaky Sea Salt (Optional): Adding flaky sea salt to the top of the cooled pie gives the perfect salty-sweet flavor combination.
 Add vanilla ice cream to each slice for the ultimate indulgence.

-How to Make Gluten-Free Pecan Pie
+How To Make Gluten-Free Pecan Pie

+- Step 2: Brown the butter.
 In a large frying pan, brown the butter on medium-high heat.

 Storage and Serving

 When removing the pecan pie from the oven, allow it to rest a room temperature for 3 hours.
 The pecan pie should be completely cooled before storing or serving.
-After 3 hours you can serve the pecan pie the same day, or you can leave the pie in its dish, cover it with plastic wrap and aluminum foil, and refrigerate the pie until ready to use.
+After 3 hours, you can serve the pecan pie the same day, or you can leave the pie in its dish, cover it with plastic wrap and aluminum foil, and refrigerate the pie until ready to use.

 You can serve your pecan pie cold, straight from the refrigerator, but I find the best way to serve pecan pie is slightly warmed, or at room temperature.
 Pull the pecan pie out of the refrigerator an hour before serving, or add the cooked pie to a preheated oven at 300°F for 12-15 minutes.